lsst/verify/doc/metric-dev.rst

    design_spec.unit  # an astropy.units.Unit
    design_spec.label
    design_spec.filter_names
-   design_spec.latex_units  # units marked up as LaTeX math
+   design_spec.latex_unit  # units marked up as LaTeX math

-Dependencies of specification levels can be obtained as attributes corresponding to their labels.
+:ref:`Dependencies of specification levels <validate-base-metric-spec-dependencies>` can be obtained as attributes corresponding to their labels.
 Dependencies themselves are `Datum` objects, with a value and units.
 For example,

 .. code-block:: python

-   design_spec.d  # the distance parameter
+   design_spec.PA2  # the PA2 dependency as a Datum
-   design_spec.d.quantity  # value of distance parameter
+   design_spec.PA2.quantity  # value of distance parameter
-   design_spec.d.unit  # units of the distance parameter
+   design_spec.PA2.unit  # units of the distance parameter

 See :doc:`measurement-dev` for examples of measurements that retrieve dependencies of metrics and their specification levels.